shannonhlo/pokemon-classification/README.md

 ### Brief

 Did you ~~have a nice childhood~~ grow up in the late 90s or early 2000s?
-If so, you've probably heard of Pokemon like Pikachu, Charizard or Mewtwo.
+If so, you've probably heard of Pokemon.
+Odds are, you've heard or seen popular Pokemon like Pikachu, Charizard or Mewtwo.

+There are currently 898 Pokemon?
+Of those, only 59 are labeled as being **Legendary**.
+Don't know what is a Legendary Pokemon?
+Imagine them as the "Aslpha-Chad's" of the Poke-world.

-Nearly a decade of Pokemon generations later and the franchise is still thriving.
-But this isn't a sell of Pokemon - its a data-science project!
-We thought it would be fun to train a machine to identify a Legendary Pokemon given information about them.
+We thought it would be fun to train a machine to identify these Apex type Pokemon.
 Said another way, what features are most significant in determining whether or not a Pokemon was Legendary?

 ## Methodology